 I was able to see a total of 27 species while bird watching during my week trip to Disney World.

-- Click to scroll to bottom and see the 27 birds I saw AND the entire “Disney 50” list.
+- Click to scroll to the bottom and see the 27 birds I saw AND the entire “Disney 50” list.
 It may help save you some time preparing for your birding trip to Disney.

 I missed a lot more!
-Before the trip, I analyzed eBird and compiled a list of 50 birds that I thought were possible and fairly common to see around the parks.
+Before the trip, I analyzed eBird and compiled a list of 50 birds that I thought were possible and relatively common to see around the parks.
 I called this list “The Disney 50”.

 5 Tips for Birding in Walt Disney World: